 2. Authorize against Slack:

 After we’ve completed the first step, we now need to authorize against Slack.
 We can do that by basically entering any command, for example "/ideascale login".

-When you type "/ideascale login" or any other command, you will get this message, "Oops, looks like your workspace hasn't been registered with IdeaScale Slack App."
+When you type "/ideascale login" or any other command, you will get this message, "Oops, looks like your workspace hasn't been registered with IdeaScale app for Slack."

-Now click the "Connect Slack to IdeaScale Slack App" button, you will be redirected to:
+Now click the "Connect Slack to IdeaScale app for Slack" button, you will be redirected to:

 3. Set-up community: